LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 This module implements the complete logic and algorithms explained in the [Simple Chain objects for EMA - Part1](https://developers.refinitiv.com/article/simple-chain-objects-ema-part-1) article.
 These features are implemented by the _Chain_ objects defined by the _com.refinitiv.platformservices.elektron.objects.chain_ package.
 The source code of this package is reused by other Refinitiv example applications.
 The *_ValueAddObjectsForEMA_* example library provides other reusable objects presented by other articles published on the Refinitiv Developer Community.

 For more details about the _Chain_ objects usage, please refer to the [Simple Chain objects for EMA - Part2](https://developers.refinitiv.com/article/simple-chain-objects-ema-part-2) article and the *_ValueAddObjectsForEMA_* javadoc.

-### The _ChainStepByStepExample_ application
-This example application that is part of the *_ValueAddObjectsForEMA_* library demonstrates the Chain objects capabilities and how to use them.
-The application starts by creating an EMA OmmConsumer and uses it in with Chain objects in several individual steps that demonstrate the implemented features.
-Before each step, explanatory text is displayed and you are prompted to press to start the step.

 ### The _ChainExpander_ tool